julianmatthewman/codelisttools/docs/codelist_maker_README.md

 ### Checks

-Below, optional checks can be enabled. **Unmatched descendants** will show any not included descendants of any included code (e.g. if code "E10" is included, will show all codes that start with "E10", such as "E10.1", "E10.2", etc., that aren't already included in the final codelist). **Cross-tabulation** will show a contingency table on a specified column.
+Below, optional checks can be enabled. **Unmatched descendants** will show any not included entries that, within the selected column, are the same or start with any of the included entries.

+-   In hierarchical coding systems, such as ICD or Read, unmatched descendants can be found.
+For example, if code "E10" is included, all codes will be shown that start with "E10", such as "E10.1", "E10.2", etc., that aren't already included in the final codelist.

+-   If multiple coding systems are present, e.g. SNOMED codes mapped to BNF chapters, entries with the same code or within the same chapter can be found.
+For example, if "Carvedilol" with the BNF chapter 20400080 is included, then "Eucardic" (a brand name for Carvedilol), which has the same BNF chapter, will be shown.

+**Cross-tabulation** shows a contingency table on a specified column.

 ### Search Rules